petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/reference/liferay-home.md

 - `[work]`: Exists only in 7.2 and earlier.
 It holds module Jasper work files.

 !!! note
     If DXP cannot create resources in the Liferay Home folder or when DXP runs on certain application servers, it creates a folder called `liferay` in the home folder of the operating system user that is running DXP.
-In this case, that `liferay` folder becomes the Liferay Home.
+In this case, that `liferay` folder becomes Liferay Home.
 For example, if your operating system user name is *jbloggs*, the `liferay` folder path is `/home/jbloggs/liferay` or `C:\Users\jbloggs\liferay`.